fromjasonstuff/fromjason-eleventy/content/posts/Where have all the websites gone.md

 ---
-title: Where have all the websites gone? description:Remember the aggregator sites of the early 2010s?
+title: Where have all the websites gone?
+description: Remember the aggregator sites of the early 2010s?
 We can get them back.
-site: fromJason
 sub: notebook
 date: 2024-01-08
 type: note